 Child-trafficking has become just another growing problem in Sierra Leone.
 Poor families, predominantly coming from rural areas, are often lured to give away their children under promises that later turn out to be false.
 In some cases, these children end up as domestic slaves or they are forced into prostitution by their "benefactors".

 SOS Children's Villages in Senegal

-At present, SOS Children's Villages is supporting Senegalese children and young people in five different locations by providing day care, education, vocational training and medical assistance.
+SOS Children`s Village has been working in Senegal since the mid-1970s.
+Because of increasingly high levels of poverty, the organisation started an SOS Family Strengthening Programme, aiming to protect children who are at risk of losing the care of their family.
+At present, SOS Children's Villages is supporting Senegalese children and young people by providing day care, education, vocational training and medical assistance.
 When children can no longer stay with their families, they are cared for by their SOS mothers in one of the SOS families.